duneanalytics/docs/docs/resources/sample-queries.md

 - Using varbinary functions to get the decoded data from both topics and data column

-In the `Swap` event, you will be able to identify:
+In the `Swap` event, we will be able to identify:

 - Sender : `topic1`